andymuniz/pokemon-tcg-sdk-typescript/README.md

 # pokemon-tcg-sdk-typescript
-Pokemon TCG Typescript SDK (https://pokemontcg.io)
+Unofficial SDK for the Pokemon TCG API. (https://pokemontcg.io)

+Written in typescript.